nataddrho/digiball_windows/README.md

 Download and run the installation file DigiBallScanner/innosetup/Output/DigiBallScannerSetup.exe

+### What is Installed:

+ - DigiBallScanner shortcut: Runs executable directly.
+ - DigiBallScannerCmdLine shortcut: Opens command prompt in the installation directory.

 ### Configuring Bluetooth LE adapter

  - Go to Start and type "devmgmt.msc" to open the Device Manager.